 Our Hispanic Leadership tracks are directed toward both Hispanic and non-Hispanic persons interested in ministry within Hispanic communities and will provide contact with Hispanic experiences and traditions of the Catholic Church.

-The Institute will promote the development of Leadership for ministry among Hispanics through its various venues: Certificate Programs, Pastoral Enrichment Seminars and a Masters in Hispanic Theology & Ministry.
+The Institute will promote the development of Leadership for ministry among Hispanics through its various venues: Certificate Programs, Pastoral Enrichment Seminars and a Masters in Hispanic Theology & Ministry (coming soon).

 The Institute will promote the development of Leadership for ministry among Hispanics through its various venues: Pastoral Enrichment Seminars (Available), Credit Bearing Certificate Programs (Available), Spanish Diaconate Formation Program (Available) and Masters in Hispanic Theology & Ministry (In development).
 All of these programs are offered in Spanish.